 Valuations of dividend paying companies remain attractive

-The risk-on environment in 2020 resulted in price-to-earnings (P/E) multiples expanding meaningfully for non-dividend paying and speculative companies that in many cases were not yet profitable.
+The risk-on environment of the past few years resulted in price-to-earnings (P/E) multiples expanding meaningfully for non-dividend paying and speculative companies that in many cases were not yet profitable.
 Relative to the S&P 500, non-dividend paying companies are trading above their 10-year average, while dividend paying companies are trading below their 10-year average.

 Dividend growers have performed well after interest rate increases